After Paris, Marseille and Seoul, the 2020 edition of the Botany for Change award took place in Shanghai.

 This symbolic location, lively and popular with tourists, is now home to the ‘bee-friendly garden’, the urban garden of the future.

-For this ambitious challenge, our Foundation has teamed up with a local NGO, Clover Nature School.
+For this ambitious challenge, our Foundation joined forces with a local NGO: ‘Clover Nature School’.

 Highly active and committed to Shanghai’s urban re-vegetation, the organisation is reviving the city by creating community gardens that involve local citizens.
 To date, more than 300 gardens have been created with the help of some 2,000 volunteers.